UKBsis/ukbasis/README.md

 ```

 Copy the contents of `config.example.py` to `config.py` and provide the proper
 email and password details in this file.
-Subsequently the reports can be downloaded by
+Subsequently, the reports can be downloaded by
 running `main.py` in the `oa-switchboard` folder.

+Note that one may need to run `main.py` several times to get a successful response.
+The first attempts may result in 500 or 502 http errors.